 How can you take full advantage of this secret weapon?
 Contribute regularly to your plan—no matter how little you’re able to deposit—and leave it alone.
 You could be amazed at the results if you give yourself time.

-You hear this one all the time, and there’s are at least four great reasons for contributing as much as you are allowed by the IRS:
+You hear this one all the time, and there are at least four great reasons for contributing as much as you are allowed by the IRS:

 - You’ll reduce your adjusted gross income (AGI), giving you more money for your shorter-term financial goals, like household savings or making a large purchase.

-Size up your debt and make a plan to wipe it out
+4. Size up your debt & make a plan to wipe it out

 Having debt is no reason to put off retirement savings, especially if your debt is relatively low-cost.
-However, in some cases, student or consumer debt may stand in the way of savings that you need, per your life goals and retirement vision.
+However, in some cases, student or consumer debt may stand in the way of savings that you need for your life goals and retirement vision.
 Luckily, you have options.

-- When you refinance a student loan or consumer debt, you can lower your interest.
-You can either keep the same monthly payment and pay off the loan faster or lower the monthly payment (which extends the loan’s duration and total cost.)
+Consider if refinancing a student loan or consumer debt could help you lower your interest rate.
+You can either keep the same monthly payment and pay off the loan faster or lower the monthly payment (which extends the loan’s duration and total cost).
 You may want to convert a variable interest rate to a fixed interest rate.

-Raises and less expected windfalls such as an inheritance or a tax refund are a great opportunity to balance out your savings.
-Split the net proceeds among your highest-interest debt, retirement accounts, emergency savings accounts and maybe 10% or so towards something fun.
+Raises and less-expected windfalls such as an inheritance or a tax refund are a great opportunity to balance out your savings.
+Split the net proceeds among your highest-interest debt, retirement accounts, emergency savings accounts and maybe 10% or so towards a want.
 That way, you’re covering all of your priorities, while also not depriving yourself of having some fun right now.